spiltbeans/spiltbeans/README.md

 -->

 ## 📖 About Me
-- I grew up in Brampton, ON. and studied Computer Science (Hons.) at Carleton University, Ottawa, ON. (courses are over, just waiting to graduate in November!)
+- I grew up in Brampton, ON. and studied Computer Science (Hons.) at Carleton University, Ottawa, ON.
 - I studied software development, cybersecurity and artificial intelligence
 - I have 5 years of experience in software development through professional work, hackathons, and personal projects.